Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 ```
     az ml computetarget attach --name myvm --address <IP address> --username <username> --password <password> --type remotedocker
 ```
-with IP address, user name and password in DSVM.
-IP address of DSVM can be found in Overview section of your DSVM page in Azure portal:
+with IP address, user name and password for the DSVM.
+The IP address of a DSVM can be found in the Overview section of your DSVM page in Azure portal:

 ![VM IP](../docs/images/vm_ip.png)

-This command creates two files myvm.compute and myvm.runconfig under aml_config folder.
+This command creates two files under the aml_config folder: myvm.compute and myvm.runconfig.
 Then modify the myvm.runconfig file as follows:

 1. Set the PrepareEnvironment flag to true.
 2. Modify the CondaDependenciesFile parameter to point to the myspark_conda_dependencies.yml file.